tfrazzet/esphome-boilerplate/README.md

    cd YOUR-PROJECT_FOLDER
    ```
 2. Customize project data in **`common/config.yaml`**
-2.1.
-Set node name
+   1. Set node name
-2.2.
-Giva a friendly name (for dashboard)
+   2. Giv a friendly name (for dashboard)
-2.3.
-Set the location (for dashboard)
+   3. Set the location (for dashboard)

-3. Include your device configuration in **`main.yaml`** packages section.
+1. Include your device configuration in **`main.yaml`** packages section.

-4. Rename **`secrets.yaml.template`** to **`secrets.yaml`** and insert your passwords.
+2. Rename **`secrets.yaml.template`** to **`secrets.yaml`** and insert your passwords.

-5. Set wifi settings in substitutions inside **`components/wifi.yaml`**.
+3. Set wifi settings in substitutions inside **`components/wifi.yaml`**.

-6. Customize the other components by changing the variables in the substituctions sections to suit your needs.
+4. Customize the other components by changing the variables in the substituctions sections to suit your needs.

-7. Connect your device and run
+5. Connect your device and run
    ```
    esphome run main.yaml
    ```